207 pointsby cdrnsf24 days ago25 comments

 That said, I have no idea why its this particular list of countries.
 Why Thailand or Jamaica or Nepal?

-• tshaddox3 hours ago
+• rayiner24 days ago

 H1B processing is hopelessly backed up for the 60-70 thousand visas we give out annually.
 We would have to massively cut immigration inflow, from the 1-3 million annually we have today, to make those granular determinations feasible.